OlenaPolonska/flormar/README.md

 - min-price
 - title

-In the plugin, the library jQuery Mibile is used.
+In the plugin, the library jQuery Mobile is used.
 For this test, the only file jquery.mobile-1.4.5.min.js is copied.
 For the production, the git dependency should be created